FernandoBDAF/YoutubeRAG/documentation/ORCHESTRACTION-INTERFACE.md

-## 🎛️ Streamlit-Controlled Agentic Flow System
+## 🎛️ Pipeline Orchestration and MCP Server Interface

-This document describes how the Mongo_Hack project orchestrates the end‑to‑end pipeline via CLI and Streamlit, which env vars control behavior, and how state is persisted and reused.
+This document describes how the GraphRAG Knowledge Manager MCP Server orchestrates the end‑to‑end pipelines via CLI and Streamlit, which env vars control behavior, and how state is persisted and reused.
+It also covers MCP server orchestration patterns.

 ### Components